More funding for residential aged care

 AN-ACC and hotelling supplement funding comparisons

-- under the AN-ACC price of $216.80, non Aboriginal and Torres Strait Islander services in remote (Modified Monash Model (MMM 6) and very remote (MMM 7) locations receive on average $283 per person per day, compared to an estimated $328 per person per day under an AN-ACC price of $243.10 combined with a hotelling supplement of $10.80 per person per day from 1 July 2023
+- under the AN-ACC price of $216.80, non Aboriginal and Torres Strait Islander services in remote (Modified Monash Model (MMM 6) and very remote (MMM 7) locations received on average $283 per person per day, compared to an estimated $328 per person per day under an AN-ACC price of $243.10 combined with a hotelling supplement of $10.80 per person per day from 1 July 2023

-- under the AN-ACC price of $216.80, services in regional Australia (MMM 5) receive on average $229 per person per day, compared to an estimated $267 per person per day under an AN-ACC price of $243.10 combined with a hotelling supplement of $10.80 per person per day from 1 July 2023
+- under the AN-ACC price of $216.80, services in regional Australia (MMM 5) received on average $229 per person per day, compared to an estimated $267 per person per day under an AN-ACC price of $243.10 combined with a hotelling supplement of $10.80 per person per day from 1 July 2023

-- under the AN-ACC price of $216.80, homeless services receive on average $298 per person per day, compared to an estimated $344 per person per day under an AN-ACC price of $243.10 combined with a hotelling supplement of $10.80 per person per day from 1 July 2023
+- under the AN-ACC price of $216.80, homeless services received on average $298 per person per day, compared to an estimated $344 per person per day under an AN-ACC price of $243.10 combined with a hotelling supplement of $10.80 per person per day from 1 July 2023

-- under the AN-ACC price of $216.80, specialised remote and very remote Aboriginal and Torres Strait Islander services receive on average between $380-$650 per person per day, compared to an estimated $437-$740 per person per day under an AN-ACC price of $243.10 combined with a hotelling supplement of $10.80 per person per day from 1 July 2023.
+- under the AN-ACC price of $216.80, specialised remote and very remote Aboriginal and Torres Strait Islander services received on average between $380-$650 per person per day, compared to an estimated $437-$740 per person per day under an AN-ACC price of $243.10 combined with a hotelling supplement of $10.80 per person per day from 1 July 2023.

 Increase to the AN-ACC price